wenwen-dev/sole-and-ankle/README.md

 # Sole&Ankle — Module 4 workshop

+## My reflections

+### Centring nav with logo on the same line

+- How to centre the nav bar when it has a logo on the left and we don't want the logo taken into calculation?
+- Absolute positioning on the logo works.
+But the tradeoff is it poses risks for when the container changes in the future, and it might overlap with smaller screen sizes.
+- Think of centring as having 2 (invisible) columns on the nav's left and right side.
+And we want the 2 columns grow to consume all (and equal amount of) space, i.e. flex-grow: 1.
+We wrap the logo inside the first column, and it's important that the flex-basis is 0, to ensure 2 columns have equal width, i.e. flex: 1; (1 1 0px)

+---

 In this workshop, our goal is to finish building an e-commerce store!

 The good news is, most of our work is done already.
 We just need to write some additional CSS to construct the layout; things are a bit messy right now!